Starc10/starc-demo/README.md

 # starc-demo
-this is my first repo
+This is my first repo.
+Author - Adarsh Shukla